rjrmt/flhs-help/README.md

 ## 🎓 Project Overview

-**FLHS Hub** is a modern, full-stack web application built specifically for Fort Lauderdale High School's faculty management needs.
-This project represents a complete digital transformation of traditional classroom management tools, providing teachers with an intuitive, efficient, and professional platform for daily operations.
+**Educational Management Hub** is a modern, full-stack web application designed for educational institution management.
+This project provides faculty and administrative staff with an intuitive, efficient, and professional platform for daily operations including student tracking, attendance management, and administrative functions.

 ### 🏆 Project Significance